 Eight years after his Oscar-winning ORDINARY PEOPLE, director Robert Redford hit the sophomore slump.
-While MILAGRO tanked at the box office, audiences missed out on a charming, if problematic film, that contained a magical score by Dave Grusin.
+While MILAGRO tanked at the box office, audiences missed out on a charming if problematic film, that contained a magical score by Dave Grusin.
 Without overplaying the Latin influences, Grusin captured the enchantment at the heart of this sweet tale of Big Business encroaching on the simple inhabitants of a small southwestern town.
 Grusin’s Oscar nomination was a pleasant surprise.
 But I thought he didn’t stand a chance.
 When he deservedly won, it was a true miracle.

 35. HOW TO TRAIN YOUR DRAGON (2010)

-With an awkward title and a studio known for their crappy animation, dated pop references and lowbrow humor, I certainly wasn’t expecting much from HTTYD.
+With an awkward title and a studio known for their crappy animation, dated pop references, and lowbrow humor, I certainly wasn’t expecting much from HTTYD.
 But few animated films have given me such a rush of pure adrenaline, primarily thanks to John Powell’s music.
 The story is heartwarming and witty, but it is Powell’s music that really helps the film take flight.
 The test drive sequence is a thrilling marriage of animation and music.

 34. THE WIND AND THE LION (1975)

-One of the few film on this list I haven’t seen.
+One of the few films on this list I haven’t seen.
 I’ve tried, God knows I’ve tried, but I just can’t get into it.
 Maybe it’s Sean Connery as an Arab or Brian Keith as, well anything that’s not Uncle Bill.
 Though I have zero interest in the story, I do, however, have fond memories of our high school band butchering an arrangement of Jerry Goldsmith’s Oscar-nominated music.
 We clarinets got stuck with the violin parts and those action sequences were incredibly difficult.
 Hence the word “butchering”.
-Thankfully, I can still enjoy a score even without pleasant memories attached to it.
+Thankfully, I can still enjoy a score even without the unpleasant memories attached to it.